 374F Ancient Egypt.

 A study of the history of ancient Egypt and of its interaction with other ancient African kingdoms, including Nubia, Kush and Punt.
 Examination of Egypt’s prehistory, language, social and gender relations, and cultural development.
 (Writing-intensive.)
-Prerequisite, 240 or Africana Studies 101.
+Prerequisite, One Classical Studies or Africana Studies course.
 (Same as Classics 374.)
 Maximum enrollment, 20.
 Haley.

 382S Global African Social Movements.